"Facebook has been called upon to give their response by April 7, 2018," the statement said.

 5) Facebook to remain poll panel's partner during Karnataka elections:

 Observing that utilisation of social media cannot be stopped due to instances of "aberrations", Chief Election Commissioner O P Rawat had said on Tuesday that Facebook would remain the poll panel's social media partner during the Karnataka assembly elections

 He also said the social media cell of the EC would go into the issue of App of politicians and political parties sharing user data without the users' consent.

 "Any aberration won't stop the use of modern technology... banks frauds have taken place, but we don't stop banking," Rawat said, according to news agency PTI.

 Rawat said that the social media is a reality and the EC will take all precautions at its commend, to prevent episodes, which adversely affect Indian elections.

 6) Zuckerberg runs full-page apology ads in UK and US papers:

 Facebook founder and CEO Mark Zuckerberg took out full-page ads

 in at least nine major British and US newspapers to apologise for the huge Cambridge Analytica data privacy scandal.
 "We have a responsibility to protect your information.
 If we can't we don't deserve it," the Facebook chief said.

-The ads ran in prominent positions in British nationals, including the best-selling Mail on Sunday, The Sunday Times and The Observer -- which helped break the story -- as well as the New York Times, Washington Post and the Wall Street Journal.
+The ads ran in prominent positions in British nationals, including the best-selling Mail on Sunday, Wall Street Journal.